yuhongcqupt/GMGDFS/README.md

 reference Haoran Liu, Hong Yu, Zuqiang Su, Guoyin Wang.
 Deep Fuzzy System with Gradual Multiple Granularity for Interpretable Multivariate Time Series Classification.

-This work has been submitted to International Journal of Fuzzy Systems.
+This work has been submitted to 2025 China Granular Computing and Knowledge Discovery Conference.
 The code will be updated after the publication.